 In 2014, the Environmental Protection Agency (EPA) designated an old Colorado Smelter Facility as an “EPA Superfund Site” due to high levels of lead and arsenic found in soil of the surrounding area.
 Studies completed by the EPA showed a need for soil cleanups and remediation to protect the health and safety of residents living in the neighborhoods.
 The EPA has worked on soil cleanups and remediation and has sponsored and supported brainstorming and planning of future use and revitalization of the area.

-The CSRP group is working to carry out the newly adopted revitalization plan in the three neighborhoods and has three goals:
+The CSRP is working to carry out the newly adopted revitalization plan in the neighborhoods and has the following goals::

 - Connectivity and Cultural Heritage